library(tidyverse)

 theme(axis.text.x = element_text(angle = 90))

-We see that the majority of houses are in average condition.
-Some are in good or very good condition, while very few are in poor or very poor condition.
+We see that the majority of houses are in average or below condition.
+Some are in good or very good condition, while a few are in very good condition.

 1.3.7 Stacked and Side-by-Side Bar Graphs